A typical statement that may not necessarily hold water.

 Visit structure heavy building like a stadium and try to isolate the domains of the architect and engineer.
 It’s just not possible!
 They have both worked in tandem to achieve the result.

-The differences between an architect and an engineer have been talked about by many.
+The topic Architects VS Engineers have been talked about by many.
 Describing the two as

 - two cultures – science and humanities